bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-updates-stratum-v2.md

 Steve: 00:02:21

 So that's one lesson.
-There's a few other features that Blue Wallet was hoping for out of LDK and we've delivered with them.
+There's a few other features that BlueWallet was hoping for out of LDK and we've delivered with them.
 One is zero confirmation for Lightning channels and not only did LDK implement that, but it's actually part of the Lightning spec now and LND and CLN support that as well.
 So that's an improvement in the past year.